KenanBek/mongocli/README.md

 ## Usage

-For now MongoCLI distributed only via GitHub.
+For now, MongoCLI distributed only via GitHub.

 1. Clone repository